 To help bring the S-curve to life, we’ll consider these stages below, with a focus on CDs as a technology.

-At first, new technologies ferment
+At first, new technologies forment

 And lo, before there were CDs there were cassettes.
 At the start of the technological life cycle of CDs, cassettes were the dominant technology in this domain.
 Their S-curve had a steep gradient.
 When CDs are introduced their curve has a shallow gradient.
 They don’t make rapid inroads into the market, they simply ferment along as they attract early adopters and start to be accepted by the market.